 The same is true in our theaters and concert halls as those accustomed to spending the day at Six Flags have descend on and cheapened these institutions that they have come to venerate.
 I mean, have you sat in a Broadway theater recently, perhaps after work, in your suit, having paid the better half of a day’s wage for your tickets and just as the curtain goes up, here they come, the last minute sqeezers, in their best Walmart attire, catching that New York experience by stepping on your foot on the way to their $10 seats.

 The reality is that being watched in a zoo, or going to the theater like its a discounted E ticket ride, erodes the exclusivity and sheen that makes people who can work anywhere put up with all the hassles of our little island.
 It looks to me like we are just one more bus away from driving them all off to bright clean, tourist free offices in Greenwich, or maybe they’ve already taken their trading desks to London.

 And when they go they aren’t going to be supporting our great restaurants, (don’t worry Friday’s and McDonalds will be fine) or funding the museums (the Met and MOMA are not paying their operating budgets from admissions) or taking care of Central Park (all supported by the Conservancy).
 Hey wait, aren’t these the things the tourists are coming to see…

-So it will be a double loss, our city will loose its central driving engine and the bus gawkers who ran that soul out of town will find other reasons to go to other places.
-Leaving us New Yorkers to wonder what the heck happened to our town.
-That sound you hear is the parasite of tourism leaving an empty carapace of our city crinkling on the floor.
+So it will be a double loss, our city will lose its central driving engine, and the bus gawkers who ran that soul out of town will find other reasons to go to other places, leaving us New Yorkers to wonder what the heck happened to our town.
+That sound you hear?
+It’s the parasite of tourism leaving an empty carapace of our city crinkling on the floor.